 Eleanor Roosevelt once said, “It takes as much energy to wish as it does to plan.”
 So many people wish, with fingers crossed, that everything works out fine for them financially.
 But, unfortunately, they don’t plan for what is going to be needed when they experience major life events.

-Reading articles like this and meeting with a financial planner is a large part of the foundation to living a life free of financial stress.
+Reading articles like this and meeting with a financial planner is a large part of the foundation of living a life free of financial stress.
 Put together your plan today and take one action step to start to gain momentum.
 You’ll be pleasantly surprised by how good you feel about getting started.

 The information and content provided herein is for educational purposes only, and should not be considered legal, tax, investment, or financial advice, recommendation, or endorsement.
 Breeze does not guarantee the accuracy, completeness, reliability or usefulness of any testimonials, opinions, advice, product or service offers, or other information provided here by third parties.
 Individuals are encouraged to seek advice from their own tax or legal counsel.